william-spongberg/COMP30019-Project-1/README.md

 Similar games include ULTRAKILL and Doom Slayer, which are both Shoot Em’ Ups, ULTRAKILL specifically is also a movement based FPS.

 <img title="Ultrakill, a game by New Blood Interactive" alt="Alt text" src="https://shared.akamai.steamstatic.com/store_item_assets/steam/apps/1229490/header.jpg?t=1704406135">
-(Ultrakill, a game by New Blood Interactive)
+(Figure 1: Ultrakill, a game by New Blood Interactive)

 For the level design, one inspiration we drew from was the Backrooms, an ordinary environment that is eerie in context(in the case of the Backrooms, the infinite size and monsters).
 Similar to the Backrooms, the environments in our game will primarily be normal environments that have become unsettling or uncomfortable due to contextual factors.